cl-challenge-me/cl-challenge-bootstrap/README.md

 - creates provisioner SA in provisioner project
 - creates containers (folders)
 - grants provisioner SA permissions to edit the environment
+- configures Workload Id Federation for Github to access GCP

 # How to use?
 1. Create provisioner project and link it to the billing account manually